John Grogan (politician): Selby (1997–2010)

 While serving as the MP for Selby, Grogan also supported the building of a new by-pass for Selby, as well as a new hospital and the expansion of its flood defences.

 In 2006, Grogan confirmed he would not contest the next general election after boundary changes were made to his Selby Constituency.

 During and after the 2009 expenses scandal, Grogan was criticised by The Daily Telegraph for claiming £150.00 on parliamentary expenses for English language tuition for a Mongolian intern.
-It was reported by the newspaper to have been in order for the intern to be able to "understand his [Mr Grogan's] constituents' Yorkshire accents".
+The expense was reported by the newspaper to have been incurred in order for the intern to be able to "understand his [Mr Grogan's] constituents' Yorkshire accents".

 In 2010 Grogan and Tom Watson led parliamentary opposition on the Government benches to the Digital Economy Bill and the parliamentary campaign to save BBC Radio 6 Music and the BBC Asian Network from closure.

 Keighley (2017–2019)

 In 2013, Grogan was selected as the Labour candidate for Keighley for the 2015 general election.
 He lost to the Conservative candidate Kris Hopkins by a margin of 3,053 votes.
 He re-fought the seat in the 2017 general election, winning with a majority of 239 votes.